 The Syphilis FTA-Abs is used to test for the bacterial STD Syphilis.
-Typically this test is used as a follow-up for a positive result from a RPR test.
+Typically this test is used as a follow-up for a positive result from an RPR test.
 The FTA-Abs test is highly sensitive in detecting antibodies during the various stages of Syphilis infection.

 The FTA-Abs test is most commonly ordered as a confirmatory test for someone who has had a positive result from a Syphilis RPR screening.
 The RPR test is the most common initial screening for Syphilis.
 An FTA-Abs test is most accurate after the initial stage of infection, which typically lasts 3-6 weeks.
 The FTA-ABS is a specific treponemal assay to detect antibody to t.
 Pallidum.
 The FTA-ABS becomes reactive 4-6 weeks after infection.
 Unlike the nontreponemal tests, once the FTA-ABS test becomes reactive, it will remain reactive for many years.
 Since the reactivity found with the FTA-ABS does not indicate a response to therapy, it is not suitable for monitoring treatment.
 The FTA-ABS test does not distinguish between syphilis and other treponematoses such as yaws, pinta, and bejil.
 We also offer a Syphilis Comprehensive Panel which includes both RPR and TPA syphilis testing.

 Turnaround time for the Syphilis FTA-Abs test is typically 1-3 business days.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.